Firefly Phototherapy Device

 Dimensions (LxWxH): Overall (66 cm x 38 cm x 49.5 cm ), Top Light ( 51.6 cm x 12.5 cm x 6.3 cm), Bottom Light (64.7 cm x 38 cm x 10 cm)

 Total unit mass: 11.8 kgs

-  Operational Overview: 2-sided light design offers top and bottom

-  phototherapy reducing total treatment time; portable and compact nature

-  of Firefly allows it to be used in mother’s recovery room so she can

-  continue breastfeeding while infant receives phototherapy; single power

-  button with single light intensity setting and fixed light distance is

-  intented to keep the Firefly simple and to minimize risk of using it
+Operational Overview: 2-sided light design offers top and bottom phototherapy reducing total treatment time; the portable and compact nature of Firefly allows it to be used in mother’s recovery room so she can continue breastfeeding while infant receives phototherapy; single power button with single light intensity setting and fixed light distance is intended to keep the Firefly simple and to minimize the risk of using it incorrectly.

-  incorrectly.

 See image.
-Additional drawings are included in the Firefly brochure
+Additional drawings are included in the Firefly brochure available here:

-  available here:

-  Firefly was designed with minimalism in mind with few components that

-  could require replacement.
-The LED lights used are expected to last for

-  five years even with non-stop usage
+Firefly was designed with minimalism in mind with few components that could require replacement like fuses, power cables, AC plug, and Trip switch.
+The LED lights used are expected to last for five years with non-stop usage 24/7

-  The Firefly has been designed for 5 years of 24 hour operation.
-Its LED

-  lights are rated to last up to 44,000 hours before requiring

-  replacement.
-In addition, Firefly has no moving parts which can easily

-  be broken, outer casings have tight seems and no holes in order to

-  prevent most insects, dust and liquids from entering and damating the

-  device or dimming the lights.
+The Firefly has been designed for 5 years of 24/7 hour operation.
+Its LED lights are rated to last up to 44,000 hours before requiring replacement.
+In addition, Firefly has no moving parts, outer casings have tight seams and no holes in order to prevent most insects, dust and liquids from entering and damaging the device or dimming the lights.

 MTTS offers a 1 year warranty for all of the products it manufactures

 FireFly set out to develop an easy-to-use, durable, portable, and compact phototherapy device for use in resource-limited settings.